ccAcademycc/Mandelbrot-Set-Animations/README.md

   3. mandelbrot_increase_iterations_2.py
   4. mandelbrot_increase_iterations_3.py

-These four scripts create frames of the Mandelbrot set, increasing the maximum number of iterations used to compute the Mandelbrot sequence by 1 with each frame.
+These four scripts create frames of the Mandelbrot set, where the maximum number of iterations used to compute the Mandelbrot sequence is increased by 1 with each frame.

   5. mandelbrot_zoom.py